TCNJ CAPS will be providing in-person Let’s Talk this semester. Students can schedule a brief consultation with a counselor.

 Let’s Talk Consent Form: Please download and complete the Let’s Talk remote consent form HERE

 How do you access Let’s Talk?
-Clinicians hold virtual walk-in hours remotely.
+Clinicians hold in-person walk-in hours remotely.
+This semester (Fall, 2022) it will be held in Roscoe West Hall.
 There is no appointment or fee necessary but you will need to complete the Let’s Talk Consent Form and then reach out to our front office staff at email@example.com to get the information on how to log in to meet the clinician (don’t forget to attach the consent form to the email).
 A schedule of dates and times can be accessed on the TCNJ Let’s Talk web page.

 Although Let’s Talk consultations are with mental health professionals, they are not therapy sessions and do not constitute mental health treatment.
 This format may be more directive and may be similar to coaching and is not indicative or resembles a therapy session.

 If you are in crisis or need immediate support (M-F 9:00 am to 4:00 pm), please call CAPS Counseling at (609) 771-2247.
 If CAPS is closed or it is after hours and you are in crisis, please call Capital Health Mobile Outreach at 609-396-4357.
 If you need support but are not in crisis, please call 1-855-654-6735 or text START to 741-741.

 In-Person Let’s Talk Schedule: